Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 Robert Williams III Insights vs. the Heat

-- This season, Robert Williams III has made 3.6 shots per game, which accounts for 3.7% of his team's total makes.
+- Williams has taken 4.9 shots per game this season and made 3.6 per game, which account for 2.3% and 3.7%, respectively, of his team's total.

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.
+- Allowing 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.

 Robert Williams III vs. the Heat